simon-ritchie/apysc/docs_src/source/animation_x.md

 ## What interface is this?

-The `animation_x` method interface will create an `AnimationX` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate the x-coordinate with it.
+The `animation_x` method interface will create an `AnimationX` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate x-coordinate with it.

 This interface exists on a `DisplayObject` subclass instance, such as the `Sprite` or `Rectangle`.